The WGS Trust

 “To provide bursaries to make it possible for academically able girls to continue to come to this School whatever the financial position of their parents.”

-Forty years later, the WGS Trust’s Bursary Fund now enables us to support one-in-six girls in the Senior School, and to provide enriching educational experiences through our Enhancing Opportunities Annual Fund.
+Forty years later, the WGS Trust’s Bursary Fund now enables us to support one-in-six girls across the school, and to provide enriching educational experiences through our Enhancing Opportunities Annual Fund.

 This means that:

-• 90 girls in the School are currently benefitting from bursaries
+• 94 girls in the school are currently benefitting from bursaries

 The Future of the Trust